kkoomen/vim-doge/CONTRIBUTING.md

 when contributing to the repository.
 The topics below will also contain small checklists to keep in mind when contributing.

+When contributing make sure you:
-Make sure to read the [Code of Conduct](./CODE_OF_CONDUCT.md) when contributing.
+- Have read and understood the [Code of Conduct](./CODE_OF_CONDUCT.md).

-When contributing, you should work from the `develop` branch.
+- Are working from the `develop` branch and also submitting a PR to the `develop` branch.

 # Table of Contents
 - [Contribution Guidelines](#contribution-guidelines)